PiXeL99-eng/Chat-app/README.md

 - Image sharing: Share images with other users to express yourself better.
 - User-friendly interface: Intuitive and visually appealing design for a seamless chatting experience.

-## Demo

-To see the app in action, check out our live demo [here](https://chat-app-flame-three.vercel.app/).

-The API and Socket Server is deployed on Render.
-The Frontend is deployed on Vercel.

 ## Installation